 - From Bad to Worse: And then simply to horror.

-- Hope Spot: The assault team storms the ship, takes out the terrorists, and rescue Steven Levitt and the cameraman.
-All that's left is to disarm the bomb.
+- Hope Spot: One for the terrorists, one for the government, in rapid succession.
+The government announces, slightly late, their intention to comply with the demand and bring the detonators to the dock.
+The terrorists are celebrating their victory until their television feed cuts out, rousing their suspicions.
+Then the troops storm the ship, take out the terrorists, and rescue Steven Levitt and George Takashima.
+All that's left to do is to disarm the bomb.
 No points for guessing how that plays out.

-- Loophole Abuse: The reason why Steve Levitt and his cameraman are kept on the ship: in exchange for giving the terrorists their live-feed, they had to release the hostages.
-Which they proceed to do... the coast-guard hostages, that is.
+- Loophole Abuse: The reason why reporter Steve Levitt and cameraman George Takashima are kept on the ship: the terrorists agreed to release the hostages in exchange for their live feed.
+Which they proceed to do... the Coast Guard hostages, that is.

 - Oh, Crap: "OH NO, LARRY, WE'RE LOSING IT, NOW!"
-The NEST technicians know what's coming.
+The NEST technicians know what's coming, as does Dr. Neils Johanssen, trying to provide layman's commentary on the RBS broadcast.
 Pretty much nobody else does, until about 15 seconds later...

 - Phony Newscast.
 See "Viewers are Morons", below.